Biography of Dean Thomas S. Hibbs

 Office: Morrison Hall 203

-Called upon regularly to comment on film and popular culture, Hibbs has made more than 100 appearances on radio, including nationally syndicated NPR shows such as "The Connection," "On the Media" and "All Things Considered," as well as local NPR stations in Boston, Massachusetts; Ann Arbor, Michigan; Dallas, Texas; and Rochester, New York.
+Called upon regularly to comment on film and popular culture, Hibbs has made more than 100 appearances on radio, including nationally syndicated NPR shows "The Connection," "On the Media," and "All Things Considered," as well as local NPR stations in Boston, MA, Ann Arbor, MI, Dallas, TX, and Rochester, NY.

-His lectures have been protested by nihilists at Boston University and by communists in Sicily.
-Although he prefers the heat of Texas to the endless winter of New England, Hibbs remains a faithful citizen of Red Sox Nation.
+His lectures have been protested by nihilists at Boston University and by communists in Palermo, Sicily.